What is your definition of a digital service?

 Step 2) Internally identify a suitable digital service matching the criteria catalogue.
 A B2C service with a broad user impact and/or an automated decision making process is recommended.

-Step 3) Contact the DTL Project Manager, Sarah (firstname.lastname@example.org) to set up a scoping call with the auditor (SGS) to discuss your chosen digital service and plan the next steps of the auditing process.
+Step 3) Contact the DTL Project Manager, Diana (firstname.lastname@example.org) to set up a scoping call with the auditor (SGS) to discuss your chosen digital service and plan the next steps of the auditing process.

 Is a code review part of the audit?